robelix/hard-dj/README.md

 * encoder - encoder wheels for lasercutting
 * mixxx - MIDI-mapping for mixxx http://mixxx.org/
 * eagle - sketches and pcbs
+* ttymidi - serial to midi tool for linux

 ## License: